JuliuszB12/LSTM_Attention_redeployment_for_yahoo_stock_data/README.md

 ## Features overview
-Features overview provided by the specific files in the project
+Overview of the features provided by the specific files in the project

 **azure-pipelines.yaml**
 &emsp;Continuous Deployment high-level overview: